Most mobile phones are able to track your steps automatically, but there are some minimum requirements for this feature to work.

 Now, navigate back to your home screen.

-2. Tap on "More" in the top right corner of the screen
+2. Tap on the 3 dots in the top right corner of the screen.

-6. Make sure both "On" and "Step count" are toggled on (both should appear green)
+6. Make sure both "On" and "Daily step count trend" are toggled on (both should appear green).

 Instructions for non-Samsung phones

 The app Google Fit must be downloaded on non-Samsung devices before enabling auto step tracking.
 Once Google Fit has been downloaded from the Play Store, navigate back to the Omada app and follow the instructions below.

 1. In the Omada app, go to the "Settings" tab

 2. Next to the words "Auto step tracking", tap on the green square to enable step tracking (should appear green with a white checkmark).

 3. A message will pop up asking to "Choose account for Omada".
 Select the email associated with your Android device.

 4. An additional message will pop up stating "Omada would like to: View and store your activity information in Google Fit".
 Click ALLOW.